laurawpaaby/EduChatEval/docs/user_guides/guide.md

 Initialize the generator with your downloaded and loaded model (`model_name`) and adress of the locally hosted LM Studio API endpoint that handles generation requests (`api_url`), and generate labeled samples.

 In this example a dictionary is provided as prompt.
-See [Templates](frameworks.md) for how to structure a `YAML` prompt input instead.
+Alternatively, this can be structured as a `YAML` input, see [*Templates*](frameworks.md) for examples.

 ```python
 generator = FrameworkGenerator(model_name="llama-3.2-3b-instruct", api_url="http://localhost:1234/v1/completions")